nunopenim/SolarSystemOpenGL-Linux/README.md

 The following guide is for Ubuntu 18.04 (possibly 20.04) and it's variants (Xubuntu, Lubuntu, etc...)

-First make sure that you have OpenGL, GLEW, GLFW3, GLM installed.
+First make sure that you have all the required dependencies installed.
 To install them, run the following command:

 `sudo apt-get install libglu1-mesa-dev freeglut3-dev mesa-common-dev libglfw3 libglfw3-dev libglew-dev libglm-dev libsdl2-dev binutils-gold g++ mesa-common-dev build-essential libglew1.5-dev libglm-dev `